How will you know to choose the right real estate appraiser in Israel?

 The payment usually consists of the difference in building rights as leased in the original contract and the potential of the real estate derived from the municipal planning.

-Land authority tax usually applies to plots larger than 280 square meters in residential use.
+Land authority tax usually applies to plots larger than 280 square meters for residential use.

 What should a real estate appraiser know about the taxes paid by buyers:

 A foreign resident who is interested in purchasing real estate in Israel is required to pay a "purchase tax".
 The tax is a certain percentage of the value of the real estate.

 The tax paid by a foreign resident is 8% of the value of the real estate up to a ceiling of approximately 5,000,000 NIS

 Above this ceiling, a purchase tax of 10% of the value of the real estate will be paid.

-In our office, A.Paz real estate, a qualified real estate appraisers with decades of experience proficient in a variety of real estate appraisal areas.
+In our office, A.Paz real estate, qualified real estate appraisers with decades of experience proficient in a variety of real estate appraisal areas.

 Our office has extensive knowledge of the areas of real estate taxation.